backtosq1/Swiftly/README.md

 ## Features

-Of course, it isn't that simple.
-Swiftly has many features that makes notetaking so fast:
+Of course, that's not all.
+Swiftly has many features that make notetaking so fast:

 - **Global hotkeys** — capture a note (`⌥Space`) or view all notes (`⌥⇧Space`) from any app, any time.
 Both shortcuts are fully customizable.
 - **Floating panel** — appears above all windows, auto-focused and ready to type.
 No clicking required.